bloominstituteoftechnology/web-guided-project-components-1-solution/lesson-plan.md

 * Walk the class through the clone, install and start process of the GP repo.
 * Students with a broken Node who can't `npm start` will need to move all data to `index.js`.
 * Imports working relies on the trans-compiling of `npm start`.
-* Test out with the students the git flow for resetting their branch to the instructor's.

 ## 2- Instructor's Checklist of Things to Cover